-This was a phase two clinical trial with levonorgestrel-releasing intra-uterine "Metraplant-E".
-A prospective age-specific comparative analysis of 61 peri-menopausal women presented with dysfunctional uterine bleeding who constituted the study group.
+This was a phase two clinical trial with levonorgestrel-releasing intra-uterine device "Metraplant-E". А prospective age-specific comparative analysis of 61 peri-menopausal women presented with dysfunctional uterine bleeding who constituted the study group.
 They underwent hysteroscopy and endometrial sampling during an 18 months period from June 2014 to January 2016 at Ain Shams University Maternity Hospital.
 Prior to Metraplant-E application, all the patients in this study were in the age of 25-58 years old.
+The study was approved by the Ethics Board of Ain Shams University.